 Site description: This twist on tradition will leave you feeling tropical.
 Creamy pineapple whipped in a cheesecake with graham crust.

-My thoughts: The first one I tried from the set, Pirate’s Bay is an interesting mix of pineapple and warm cheesecake.
+My thoughts: The first one I tried from the set, Pirate’s Bay by bluffs is an interesting mix of pineapple and warm cheesecake.
 The pineapple hits you first and is the more dominant flavour in the blend.
 It’s that classic pineapple flavour we’ve tasted in other things that’s somewhere between the real thing and a pineapple gummy candy.
 In this mix it doesn’t come off as too artificial or too candy like which is probably a good thing for Pirate’s Bay.

 The other main element to this flavour is the cheesecake.
 Another familiar flavour that tends to get used quite a lot however it’s the first time that I can remember tasting these two together and I have to admit they work pretty well as a team.
 The cheesecake is fairly mild but it gives the flavour a nice thick creaminess without tasting too cheesy.
 I also get a nice bit of the graham crust which I find often gets overwhelmed or lost in the mix of other flavours.
 For me it comes off as a nice rich pineapple cheesecake with a golden graham crust, satisfying and delicious!!